 SDC held consent 3889-2 to cover discharge of stormwater and leachate from Stratford Municipal Landfill into the Patea River.
-This permit was issued by the Taranaki Regional Council on 27 February 1998 under Section 87(e) of the Resource Management Act.
+This permit was issued by TRC on 27 February 1998 under Section 87(e) of the RMA.
 This consent expired on 1 June 2010.

-SDC holds water discharge permit 3889-3 to cover discharge of stormwater and leachate from Stratford Municipal Landfill into the Patea River.
-This permit was issued by the Taranaki Regional Council on 6 December 2010 under Section 87(e) of the Resource Management Act.
+As discharges were still occurring from the landfill, an abatement notice was issued and the consent holder subsequently re-applied for a consent.
+Consent 3889-3 was issued by TRC on 6 December 2010.
 It is due to expire on 1 June 2028.